-- The Cebu-Negros 230 kV Interconnection Line 3 and 4 Project involves the construction of a Cebu-Negros 230 kV Submarine Cable Line 3 and 4.
+TRANSMIS SION LINE PROJECTS Voltage Project Name Description 230 kV Cebu-Negros 230 kV Interconnection Line 3 and 4 The Cebu-Negros 230 kV Interconnection Line 3 and 4 Project involves the construction of a Cebu-Negros 230 kV Submarine Cable Line 3 and 4.
 The proposed facility will accommodate the excess generation from Panay and Negros going to Cebu.
-This project will also pave way for the construction of the new Calatrava SWS in Negros and Talavera SWS in Cebu. - Location: Cebu and Negros

-TRANSMIS SSION LINE PROJECTS Voltage Project Name Description Lapu-Lapu-Cordova 230 kV Interconnection The 230 kV transmission corridor in Cebu and Mactan Island is a double circuit 230 kV T and submarine cable that traverses from Lapu-Lapu-Umapad-Cebu-Magdugo-Alpaco-Laray Cordova.
+This project will also pave way for the construction of the new Calatrava SWS in Negros and Talavera SWS in Cebu.
+Location: Cebu and Negros Lapu-Lapu-Cordova 230 kV Interconnection The 230 kV transmission corridor in Cebu and Mactan Island is a double circuit 230 kV TL and submarine cable that traverses from Lapu-Lapu-Umapad-Cebu-Magdugo-Alpaco-Laray-Cordova.
 Double Outage of the transmission line from Umapad to Lapu-Lapu will result to the isolation of Lapu-Lapu Substation from the grid.
 The Lapu-Lapu-Cordova 230 kV Interconnection Project will complete the 230 kV transmission loop in Metro Cebu.
 This will provide a reliable and resilient power grid in Cebu and Mactan Island.
 Location: Cebu 138 kV Babatngon-Borongan 138 kV TL The Paranas-Borongan-Quinapondan 69 kV Line serves loads of the Eastern Samar through ESAMELCO's Load-End Substations (LES).
-The existing 69 kV line serving the said area is having a length of more than 190 km which is prone to long outages and tedious to maintain The proposed Babatngon-Borongan 138 kV TL Project aims to provide a transmission backbone corridor along the eastern part of Samar Island.
+The existing 69 kV line serving the said area is having a length of more than 190 km which is prone to long outages and tedious to maintain.
+The proposed Babatngon-Borongan 138 kV TL Project aims to provide a transmission backbone corridor along the eastern part of Samar Island.
 The project will also drastically improve the reliability of the power supply in the area.
 This project will also construct a new drawdown 138 kV SS in Borongan.
 Location: Samar and Leyte Borongan-Catarman 138 kV TL Samar Island is located in eastern part of Visayas.
-Samar is frequently impacted by typhoons from Pacific Ocean which makes its transmission system very susceptible to interruption There is a need to strengthen the reliability of transmission backbone in Samar Island by creating 138 kV transmission loop system within the Island.
+Samar is frequently impacted by typhoons from Pacific Ocean which makes its transmission system very susceptible to interruption.
+There is a need to strengthen the reliability of transmission backbone in Samar Island by creating 138 kV transmission loop system within the Island.
 The Borongan-Catarman 138 kV TL Project will address the generation and load curtailment in the event of outage of the entire Babatngon-Sta Rita 138 kV TL.
 Sta.
-Rita, Paranas, Calbayog, San Isidro and Catarmar SS are no longer solely dependent on Babatngon-Sta Rita 138 kV TL.
-Moreover, the proposed project completes the 138 kV backbone loop and thereby ensures reliable transmission of power within Samar Island.
-Location: Samar
+Rita, Paranas, Calbayog, San Isidro and Catarman entire Babatngon-Sta Rita 138 kV TL.
+Sta.
+Rita, Paranas, Calbayog, San Isidro and Catarman